-Clearly, a hot summer is no joke to pets, and understanding how to be a responsible pet owner is vital for their wellbeing.
-So, to make sure your animals remain safe and happy this summer, here are some key tips to abide by.
+A hot summer is no laughing matter for our four-legged friends, and being a responsible pet owner is paramount for their well-being.
+To guarantee your pets’ safety and happiness this summer, here are some essential tips to follow.

 Along with never, ever keeping your pet inside a locked car, owners are also warned to limit the amount of exercise animals do on hotter days and to keep it to the early morning or late evening.
 It’s also good to know that shade isn’t always effective on a hot day as it moves with the sun, meaning your pet could be getting burnt without you knowing.